-Nematodes are one of the most abundant creatures in the living soil.
+Nematodes or "eelworms" are one of the most abundant creatures in the living soil.
 They are an essential part of the soil food web.
 Some of them feed on plants, some feed on dead organic matter, and others are parasites of other living organisms.
-Just as there are "bad bacteria" and "good bacteria" from the human perspective, so there are "bad nematodes" and "good nematodes" in the soil The nematodes that feed on living plant material can be considered to be "bad nematodes" - eg the potato eelworm.
+Just as there are "bad bacteria" and "good bacteria" from the human perspective, so there are "bad nematodes" and "good nematodes" in the soil.
+The nematodes that feed on living plant material can be considered to be "bad nematodes" - eg the potato eelworm.
 However nematodes that kill other plant pests are considered "good nematodes" - eg the nematode that kills slugs.

 Parasitic nematodes seek out suitable hosts by swimming in the thin film of water on soil particles, locating hosts by detecting carbon dioxide and other waste products.
 Once they find a host, they enter the body cavity through the mouth, anus or spiracles, and release bacteria (Xenorhabdus).
 The bacteria kills the host within hours, and the nematodes grow and reproduce within the 'broth', which they produce.
 The next generation of infective juveniles leaves the dead host, and moves in search of fresh hosts.
 Infected hosts become brown and flaccid, but once dead can be difficult to find in soil.